vv-work/NewKB/Unity_ECS.md

 - `ISystem` - High-performance system
 - `SystemAPI` - Main API for queries and singletons
 - `EntityCommandBuffer` - Deferred structural changes
+- `EndSimulationEntityCommandBufferSystem` - Entity command buffer system is used at end of simulation

 ### Common Patterns
 ```csharp